burdzwastaken/PineappleSSL/README.md

 A way to force your pineapple to use SSL

 ##Introduction
 You have a Wi-Fi Pineapple and want to harness all its power yet, everytime you log into it, you are doing so over http.
 Your username and passwords are being sent unencrypted over the network so the wrong people could get access to them.
-This guide will show you how to congigure your Pineapple so all the network traffic is encrypted.
+This guide will show you how to configure your Pineapple so all the network traffic is encrypted.

 Essentially, we are going to configure nginx (the Pineapple's server of choice) to use a self-signed certificate for https connections.
 To do this we need to generate a root certificate, configure openssl to act as a certificate authority, and generate an ssl certificate (signed by our root cert) for nginx to use so that clients can initiate an https connection to the Pineapple.